IBM/complex-linear-network-analyzer/paper/paper.md

 where signal propagation through linear complex networks is of practical relevance.

 ![Example of a recurrent network with three nodes that can be modelled using COLNA.
 The edge parameters ($a$, $\varphi$ and
- $\Delta t$) can be numeric or symbolic.](./figures/basic_net.eps)
+ $\Delta t$) can be numeric or symbolic numbers (variables).](./figures/basic_net.eps)

 ## Functionality and Features
-Fig. 2 illustrates COLNAs core functionality.
+Fig. 2 illustrates the core functionality of COLNA.
 Networks are assembled by adding nodes and edges.
 To verify the assembly, networks can be visualized as a graph.
 In a next step, COLNA computes all paths leading from input to output nodes, including recurrent paths, down to a certain amplitude accuracy threshold.
 It supports the mixed use of numeric and symbolic numbers (variables) for all edge properties, returning either a numeric